 3.00 credit hours

 Students frequently enroll in a negotiation class with one thought in mind--negotiating a better job offer from an employer.
-They soon learn, however, that negotiation skills can do far more than improve a pay check.
+They soon learn, however, that negotiation skills can do far more than improve a paycheck.
 Negotiations occur everywhere: in marriages, in divorces, in small work teams, in large organizations, in getting a job, in losing a job, in deal making, in decision making, in board rooms, and in court rooms.
 The remarkable thing about negotiations is that, wherever they occur, they are governed by similar principles.
 The current wave of corporate restructuring makes the study of negotiations especially important for M.B.A.s.
 Mergers, acquisitions, downsizing and joint ventures call into question well established business and employment relationships.
-Navigating these choppy waters by building new relationships requires negotiation skills.
-The increased stress on quality and other hard-to-measure aspects of relationships with customers and suppliers makes the process of negotiation even more complex and subtle.
-For these reasons, negotiation classes have taken center stage in the study of management.
-Every major business school now offers classes in negotiation and these classes are overflowing with students.
+Navigating these choppy waters by building new relationships requires the negotiation skills that you will learn in this class.
 Offered as ECON 431 and ORBH 413.

 No Syllabus Available